 We're here to help.
-Whether you're a student completing a digital assignment, an instructor designing one, or a researcher looking to apply a digital method to your project, the Digital Scholarship staff can offer support and advice to help you along.
+Whether you're a student completing a digital assignment, an instructor designing one, or a researcher looking to apply a digital method to your project, the Center for Digital Scholarship staff can offer support and advice to help you along.

 If you're not sure where to start, try one of these: